An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • + EXTENDED PROGRAMS (EP)

-Extended Programs is available from 12:30 to 6 PM.
-For your convenience, Extended Programs offers three carpool times on Monday through Thursday: 2 PM, 3 PM, and 4 PM, and two carpool times on Friday: 2 PM and 3 PM.
+EP is available from 12:30 to 6 PM for all Trinity students and offers three carpool times on Monday through Thursday: 2 PM, 3 PM, and 4 PM, and two carpool times on Friday: 2 PM and 3 PM.
 A late fee will be charged if pick-up is past 6 PM (see Late Pick-Up Policy).

 Extended Programs consists of three types of classes: Core Classes, Special Classes, and Private Lessons.
-Registration for these classes occurs twice a year through a link that is provided at the time of registration.
+Registration for these classes occurs twice a year through CampBrain.
 Changes during the add/drop period can be made by contacting the EP office at kwhitmer@trinityatl.org.
 A $20 change fee will apply for each change.

 Students can drop in to Extended Programs at any time for a fee of $20 per hour.
 If your child drops in for Lunch Bunch (12:30 to 2 PM), the charge is $30.
 To change your child’s normal pick-up time or arrange for drop-in care, you must notify the School via SchoolPass, which is available as an app and linked on MyTrinity, by 8:30 AM on the day of the change.
 It is not necessary to make a reservation or contact the Extended Programs office if the carpool change is made within SchoolPass.
 This is the best way to ensure your child is brought to the correct place at the correct time.
 The drop-in fee will be charged on the next month’s billing cycle.

-Drop-in care at no cost is available for up to one hour for Trinity students during the time of your child’s parent-teacher conferences.
+Drop-in childcare at no cost is available for up to one hour for Trinity students during the time of their parent-teacher conference.
 Childcare rates will apply if students are left longer than one hour per conference.

 Class changes or cancellations may be made before the add/drop date.
 Please note the $20 fee for each change or cancellation.
 Once the add/drop date has passed, there will be no rebates, changes, or prorated fees.
 Trinity School reserves the right to cancel a Special Class before the add/drop date.
 Refunds will be issued if a class is canceled.